intelsdi-x/snap-cli/docs/BASIC_AUTHENTICATION.md

 cpu      7               collector       false           loaded          Fri, 25 Aug 2017 13:49:30 CEST
 ```

-If provided password is wrong, so Snap's client cannot be authenticated, you will receive error that your credentials are invalid:
+If Snap's client authentication is failing (provided password is incorrect), the following error message will be returned:

 ```
 $ snaptel -p plugin list